Ordinary Angels (film): Plot

-In 1994 Louisville, Kentucky, Sharon Stevens, a successful hairdresser and co-owner of a salon, finds new purpose in life after reading about 5-year-old Michelle Schmitt, a girl who has just lost her mom and urgently needs a liver transplant due to biliary atresia.
-Moved by Michelle's plight, Sharon attends the funeral, introduces herself to the grieving family, and offers her help.
+In 1994 Louisville, Kentucky, successful hairdresser and co-owner of a salon Sharon Stevens finds new purpose in life after reading about 5-year-old Michelle Schmitt.
+The girl who has just lost her mom urgently needs a liver transplant due to biliary atresia.
+Moved by Michelle's plight, Sharon attends the funeral, introduces herself to the grieving family and offers her help.

-The night before, Sharon had been out drinking and partying.
-Concerned about her behavior, her friend and co-owner of the salon, Rose, insists that she attend an Alcoholics Anonymous meeting.
-Although Sharon refuses to acknowledge her drinking problem at the meeting, she is profoundly affected when she later sees the news about the Schmitt family.

-At the salon, Sharon shares with Rose her newfound sense of purpose: to help the Schmitts and find meaning in her own life.
-She organizes a 24-hour hair-a-thon to rally the community and raise funds to help Ed, Michelle's widower father, pay off their mounting medical debts.
+The previous night, Sharon had been out drinking and partying.
+Concerned about her behavior, her friend and salon co-owner Rose insists that she attend an Alcoholics Anonymous meeting.
+Although Sharon refuses to acknowledge her drinking problem at the meeting, she is profoundly affected when she later sees the news about the Schmitts.
+At the salon, she shares with Rose her newfound sense of purpose: to help the Schmitts and find meaning in her own life.
+Sharon organizes a 24-hour hair-a-thon to rally the community and raise funds to help Michelle's widower father Ed, pay off their mounting medical debts.

 Meanwhile, Ed struggles with his financial burdens.
-When he returns home with only part of the groceries his mother, Barbara, requested, he confides in her about his overwhelming debt.
-Sharon soon arrives with over $3,000 that she raised for them, though it only covers half the cost of Michelle's last transfusion.
-Barbara invites Sharon to dinner, where she gets to know the family better.
+When he returns home with only part of the groceries his mother Barbara requested, he confides in her about his overwhelming debt.
+Sharon soon arrives with the over $3,000 she raised for them, though it only covers half the cost of Michelle's last transfusion.
+Barbara invites her to dinner, where she gets to know the family better.

-Upon discovering that the hospital bills total a staggering $400,000, Sharon, undeterred, insists that Ed show her his finances.
-Despite Ed's discomfort with accepting help, Sharon is determined to support the family.
-She accompanies Ed to a meeting where they secure 50 reroofing jobs from a company rebuilding after a tornado.
+Upon discovering that the hospital bills total a staggering $400,000, the undeterred Sharon insists that Ed show her his finances.
+Despite his discomfort with accepting help, she is determined to support the family.
+Sharon accompanies Ed to a meeting where they secure 50 reroofing jobs from a company rebuilding after a tornado.

 While Ed works tirelessly, Sharon canvasses the community, seeking donations from local businesses.
-One day, Ed returns home to find Barbara with a twisted ankle and Sharon bonding with the girls, applying makeup and spending time with them.
+One day, he returns home to find Barbara with a twisted ankle and Sharon bonding with the girls, applying makeup and spending time with them.
 Inspired by her connection with the Schmitt girls, Sharon seeks out her estranged, now-adult son, Derek.
-Although he remains hostile to her attempts at reconciliation, Sharon continues to try to rebuild their relationship.
+Although he remains hostile to her attempts at reconciliation, she continues to try to rebuild their relationship.